wirt-ee/wirt-ee.github.io/docs/logbook/ussuri-to-victoria/index.md

 # OpenStack Ussuri to Victoria

-Context: the oldest note in the estate's upgrade trail — ussuri → victoria, openstack-ansible tag 22.1.4, backup directories dated 2021-07-07.
-Nine more release steps followed on the same estate, [up to Dalmatian and beyond](../openstack-trail/index.md); most of the rituals those later runs lean on were written down here first.
+Context: the oldest note in the environment's upgrade trail — ussuri → victoria, openstack-ansible tag 22.1.4, backup directories dated 2021-07-07.
+Nine more release steps followed on the same environment, [up to Dalmatian and beyond](../openstack-trail/index.md); most of the rituals those later runs lean on were written down here first.
 Names, addresses and endpoint names genericized; errors and commands as they happened.

 ## Preparation